Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 There are no fees for this service.

-The Employer Liaison Service will operate until April 2019.
-The Refusal to Process list may change during this time, depending on labour market information.
-Information about service delivery beyond 2 years is subject to review and will be available in 2019.
+The Employer Liaison Service will operate until April 2022.
+The Refusal to Process list may change during this time, depending on labour market conditions.

 Laws, regulations and codes